davidatroberts/davidatroberts.github.io/_posts/2019-01-31-rs97-toolchain.md

 : bin
 : obj

-The output file will be `output.dge`You can then copy this over onto the SD card in the RS97 and all being well you're program will run.
+The output file will be _output.dge_.
+You can then copy this over onto the SD card in the RS97 and all being well your program will run.